SimonHFrost/resume/contents/index.md

 *   Feb 2012 - Feb 2014: **Telogis** - **New Zealand**

     Full Stack Developer
-    - Javascript, C#, Powershell, SQL
+    - Javascript, C#, SQL, PowerShell
     - Route Delivery Optimization and Logistics

     At Telogis I worked on the interface and backend for a 'Traveling Salesman Problem' solver.
 The product integrated tightly with multiple different services such as a real-time fleet tracker.

-    I worked throughout the stack from the client with Ext JS and Silverlight, to the backend with C# SQL and powershell to automate tasks.
+    I worked with front-end technologies such as Ext JS and Silverlight, as well as backend technologies such as C#, SQL and PowerShell.
 I also helped in recruiting by giving employer presentations and attending job fairs.

 &nbsp;